Working at Height Regulations and Advice

-With over 100 years combined experience within the industry, IAS Dundee has become a leading Access and Scaffolding Specialist, with the knowledge and expertise to advise on best practice for working safely at height in accordance with the relevant codes of practice for the industry TG20 and SG4.15.
+With over 100 years combined experience within the industry, IAS Dundee has become a leading Access and Scaffolding Specialist, with the knowledge of working at height regulations.
+We can advise on best practice for working safely in accordance with the relevant codes of practice for the industry TG20 and SG4.22.

 What are the Working at Height Regulations?

 Construction itself necessitates work at height.
 Therefore, the biggest cause of work fatality and major injuries are falls from heights.
-In an attempt to prevent this, codes TG20 and SG4.15 were introduced to provide a comprehensive set of rules applying to all work at height activity.
+In an attempt to prevent this, codes TG20 and SG4.22 were introduced to provide a comprehensive set of rules applying to all work at height activity.
 Our objectives towards fulfilling this policy are to:

 - Identify, eliminate and reduce risks to health and safety.